configly/js/README.md

 ```

 ### `get(key, options?)`
-The core function of the library is to request values stored in Configly and you do this
+`get()` exposes the core function of the library; is to request values stored in Configly.
-via the `get()` method.

 `get()` accepts a string as its first argument&dash;a key.
 Configly will fetch the corresponding
 value from the Configly servers (or look it up in the local library cache).